What you need to know

 Medical schools are highly competitive.
 Most applicants must submit transcripts, scores from the Medical College Admission Test (MCAT), and letters of recommendation.
 Schools also consider an applicant’s personality, leadership qualities, and participation in extracurricular activities.
 Most schools require applicants to interview with members of the admissions committee.

-Students spend most of the first 2 years of medical school in laboratories and classrooms, taking courses such as anatomy, biochemistry, pharmacology, psychology, medical ethics, and in the laws governing medicine.
+Medical school students spend the first 2 years in laboratories and classrooms.
+They take courses such as anatomy, biochemistry, pharmacology, psychology, medical ethics, and in the laws governing medicine.
 They also gain practical skills; learning to take medical histories, examine patients, and diagnose illnesses.

 During their last 2 years, medical students work with patients under the supervision of experienced physicians in hospitals and clinics.
-Through rotations in internal medicine, family practice, obstetrics and gynecology, pediatrics, psychiatry, and surgery, they gain experience in diagnosing and treating illnesses in a variety of areas.
+They do clinical rotations in all areas of medicine and aspiring surgeons would spend more time in surgery to gain experience in surgery.